matthewsolc66/resume/README.md

 #### TechTeam
-Mac hardware and software repair.
+Hardware and software support for Apple products and devices
 #### Co-Teaching Tech2 Class
 Summer 2016 - I co-taught the Tech 2 class at the summer STEM institute.

 #### Website Design

-Fall of 2016, me and 2 others designed a website for a coach hoping to create a blog about health and exercise routines.
+Fall of 2016, myself and 2 others designed a website for a coach hoping to create a blog about health and exercise routines.
 [CoachCloie](http://coachcloie.com "CoachCloie")

 Skills
 ------

+Teamwork
+Quick learner
 Strong spoken
 Verbal and written communication
-Estimation
+Leadership and managment
+Dependable

 Technologies